 General homework help is sought by every student.
 This involves random internet search for the topic at hand, gaining insight on the same, and incorporating what has been thus learned into the homework assignment.

-Custom homework help, on the other hand, involves a student specifically seeking homework help by posting the topic online, and inviting bidders to help out with the assignment, often for money.
+Custom homework help, on the other hand, involves a student specifically seeking a law homework helper by posting the topic online and inviting bidders to help out with the assignment, often for money.
 Now, this is where the question arises – is it legal to do so?

 Permission or prohibition by the legal framework:

-The law of the land as such, in most of the countries, does not expressly prohibit ordering custom made homework help online.
-This leads to the logical conclusion that custom homework help sought online is not a crime that will place you behind the bars, or leave you with a criminal track record.
+The law of the land as such, in most of the countries, does not expressly prohibit ordering custom-made homework help online.
+This leads to the logical conclusion that custom law homework help sought online is not a crime that will place you behind the bars, or leave you with a criminal track record.

 There is, however, another form of restriction placed on this kind of activity.
 Most educational institutions are against this policy.
 Therefore, almost always, they have a restraining clause mentioned in the student handbooks or other similar publications.